 Starbucks is available as well and is located on the lobby level.
 For some smaller snacks you can also check out the gift shop but as mentioned earlier there is no room charge possible and you have to pay cash or credit card.

 This was the second time I stayed in a Sheraton and overall I am very happy with the experience.
-Staff was super friendly and helpful.
+The staff was super friendly and helpful.
 The property was well maintained and very clean.
 My bed was very comfortable as well.
 So no issues at all here.
 The WiFi was free of charge for everyone but you have to log in every 24 hours again, which happened to be always when I streamed a movie.
-But hey it’s free and fast WiFi, so no issue with that.
-I really enjoyed the firepit out in the courtyard.
+But hey it’s free WiFi, so no issue with that.
+However, it has slow internet connections and there is no premium internet option as with many other hotels.
+It’s impossible to play only games.
+I really enjoyed the fire pit out in the courtyard.
 The received upgrade was also very welcome to bad that I couldn’t get a room on the same level as the Sheraton Club itself.

 There is a complimentary shuttle service from SLC to the hotel and back.

 - Key Card necessary to use the Elevator

 - Added a parking fee since my last stay

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com